 - This falafel mixture becomes too salty very quickly.
 This is why I recommend adding it to taste after blending.

 - The chickpea and edamame filling has a more ‘creamy’ texture whereas the edamame only version has a crunchier inner texture.
+See the FODMAP section for more information on the chickpea option.

 - This recipe makes 10 small falafel that are 1 Australian tablespoon (4 teaspoons elsewhere) each.
 If you make them bigger you will need to calculate the FODMAP content yourself.